 Under Irish law, directors of an Irish public limited company must have authority from its shareholders to issue any shares, including shares that are part of the company's authorized but unissued share capital.
-On April 25, 2018, shareholders granted the Board authority to issue shares, with such authority to expire on October 24, 2019.
+On April 22, 2020, shareholders granted the Board authority to issue shares, with such authority to expire on October 21, 2021.
 We are presenting this proposal to renew the Board's authority to issue our authorized shares.
-We understand that it is customary practice in Ireland to seek shareholder authority to issue up to 33% of a company's issued ordinary share capital and for such authority to be limited to a period of 12 to 18 months.
-Therefore, in accordance with customary practice in Ireland, we are seeking approval to authorize the Board to issue up to a maximum of 33% of our issued ordinary share capital as of February 28, 2019, for a period expiring 18 months from the passing of this resolution, unless otherwise varied, revoked or renewed.
-Notwithstanding the foregoing, we expect to propose renewal of this authorization on a regular basis at our annual general meetings in subsequent years.
+It is customary practice in Ireland to seek shareholder authority to issue up to 33% of a company's issued ordinary share capital and for such authority to be limited to a period of 12 to 18 months.
+Therefore, in accordance with customary practice in Ireland, we are seeking approval to authorize the Board to issue up to a maximum of 33% of our issued ordinary share capital as of March 1, 2021, for a period expiring 18 months from the passing of this resolution, unless otherwise varied, revoked or renewed.
+Notwithstanding the foregoing, we expect to propose renewal of this authorization on a regular basis at our Annual General Meetings in subsequent years.